fhiso/legacy-format/data-model.md

 ### BURI   {#BURI}

-The event of the proper disposing of the mortal remains of a deceased person.
+Burial: the event of the proper disposing of the mortal remains of a deceased person.

-{.ednote} GEDCOM calls burial "proper disposing" sans discussion of method, but cremation "disposal […] by fire" sans proper?
-Why?
+{.ednote} GEDCOM calls burial "proper disposing" sans discussion of method, but cremation "disposal […] by fire" sans proper.
+I've avoided altering the descriptive text, but this seems potentially worth changing.

 See also `[CREM]`